emard/ulx3s/doc/MANUAL.md

 image to FPGA SPI config FLASH.

 User bitstream should be uploaded to byte address 0x200000 of SPI config FLASH.
-Bootloader itself resites at a0 address 0.
-Try not to overwrite it with something else otherwise US1 or JTAG recovery will be required.
+Bootloader in multiboot mode resides in multiple copies on SPI config FLASH chip. "primary" bootloader image is at byte address 0 of SPI config FLASH, "golden" bootloader image is at 0x140000 address on 45F chip but its location varies on various sizes of FPGA 12/25/45/85F.
+At the last 256 bytes of FLASH are some special FPGA lattice boot state machine commands (like some primitive CPU assemlby) than setups and controls multiboot function.
+Try not to overwrite any of boot realted areas with something else otherwise US1 or JTAG recovery will be required.

 # Programming over JTAG header